Souravgoswami/yet-another-colour-clock/README.md

 + Scroll mouse on upper half of the window will shift the opacity of the sky.

 ## Configuration ⚙️
-The configuration can be found with the main.rb file, it's called configure.conf.
+The configuration can be found with the main.rb file in the main directory (https://github.com/Souravgoswami/yet-another-colour-clock/blob/master/configure.conf), it's called configure.conf.
 Edit it to change the behaviour of colour clock.

 ## Screenshot 📸
 ![screenshot 2](https://github.com/Souravgoswami/yet-another-colour-clock/blob/master/Screenshots/b.png)